urcsc174/2019-fall-csc174/project-final/instructions.md

 - [ ] A slideshow
 - [ ] A working HTML contact form that writes data to a database
-- [ ] A "back-end" to the website that provides four-function access (i.e. C.R.U.D) to the database behind a password-protected wall
+- [ ] <s>A "back-end" to the website that provides four-function access (i.e. C.R.U.D) to the database behind a password-protected wall</s>

 **Construction Notes:** although the nature of web development is collaborative, the intent for this exam is to demonstrate *your* abilities to build a website independently.